ChicoState/UX-BlueConnect/phaseIII/README.md

 !!!
 Describe research methods you used to discover new insights, which explains the purpose of each.
 Provide enough detail that someone would be able to faithfully reproduce your research. !!!

-The Usability Test was conducted through this [Protocol](../phaseIII/Protocol.pdf).
+The research method done during this phase was the Usability Test.
+This Usability Test was conducted through this [Protocol](../phaseIII/Protocol.pdf) and data was collected via a spreadsheet (In Findings).

 In this usability test the participants (n = 6)

-Methods: Usability Test and maybe Informal Feedback

 Describe the methodology so it can be replicated (all the steps described and break down the protocol with reasoning).
 Quote given task.